-RBT 250-MECHANICAL COMPONENTS 3-2-4 AND SYSTEMS
+RBT 250-MECHANICAL COMPONENTS AND SYSTEMS

 This course is a study of the mechanical components that are included in a complex manufacturing system.
 Topics covered will include an overview of statics and kinetics with a focus on force system analysis, study of equilibrium, frames and machines, friction and the effects of forces on the motion of objects.
 Fundamentals and classification of machine elements to include calculations involving force, stress and wear analysis will also be covered.
-Prerequisite(s): RBT 121
+Prerequisite(s): RBT 121 understanding of industrial robotics functions and their application to automated control systems.
+The course includes topics that will enable the student to understand, analyze, and develop these systems with a focus on automated robotic system control techniques.
+A major part of the course involves a robotics system project.
+Prerequisites: RBT 135 and RBT 245.

-RBT 265-ROBOTICS AND AUTOMATION
+RBT 265-ROBOTICS AND AUTOMATION 3-2-4